 Science Summer Camps

-This summer, we offer fun and challenging camps for science enthusiasts entering 6th–12th grade at five locations: the DNALC's Long Island centers in Cold Spring Harbor and Lake Success; Harlem DNA Lab in New York City; Stony Brook University's CESAME Center; and Brookhaven National Laboratory.
+Each summer, we offer fun and challenging camps for science enthusiasts entering 6th–12th grade at four locations: the Dolan DNALC in Cold Spring Harbor; DNALC West in Lake Success; Harlem DNA Lab in New York City, and on the Cold Spring Harbor Laboratory campus.
 Guided by experienced instructors, students use sophisticated laboratory and computer equipment to perform experiments several grade levels ahead of their peers.

 World of Enzymes (entering grade 8 or Fun with DNA alumni entering grade 7) builds on concepts learned in Fun with DNA.
 Students explore the use of enzymes in the food and health industries and are introduced to sophisticated DNA analysis by gel electrophoresis and polymerase chain reaction (PCR).